 The nature of behavior problems in schools, including types, etiology, and management through educational and behavioral intervention procedures are addressed.
 Students are encouraged to take this course the semester before they do their student teaching.

-Learning characteristics, career/vocational opportunities, assessment of secondary students with mild to moderate disabilities.
+Learning characteristics, career/vocational opportunites, assessment of secondary students with mild to moderate disabilities are examined.

 Teaching competence is strengthened through multiple means, including the examination of and reflection upon the students experiences during their supervised teaching placement.
 This is a writing intensive course that includes a community profile paper, reflection pieces and a culminating portfolio that documents performance standards.
 Class meetings occur before, during and after the student teaching experience.